ishan28mkip/turtleBlocks3DProto/README.md

 ### Modes

-On running the prototype there is a prompt for the mode of execution.
-0 : CUI mode, 1 : Manual Mode.
+On running the prototype there is a prompt for the mode of execution. `0 : CUI mode`, `1 : Manual Mode`.
 In the CUI mode the code can be written text area which will be excuted.
 While in the Manual mode keys control the cursor, its rotation and block placement.

 ### CUI mode

-Chose 0 in the initial prompt.
+Chose `0` in the initial prompt.

 List of Variables that can be modified
 ---------------------------------------